.NET Framework FAQ

 - .NET Core is cross-platform and runs on Linux, macOS, and Windows. .NET Framework only runs on Windows.

 - .NET Core is open-source and accepts contributions from the community.
-The .NET Framework source code is available, but does not take direct contributions.
+The .NET Framework source code is available but doesn't take direct contributions.

 - The majority of .NET innovation happens in .NET Core.